Why Adopt? 23 Reasons to Adopt a Child

 19. They feel called to adopt, for religious or other reasons.

-Other times, people who are perfectly capable of having biological children choose adoption because they feel like it’s what they were meant to do.
+Why adopt?
+Sometimes, it’s a sense that you need to do something bigger than yourself.
+Many people choose adoption because they feel like it’s what they were meant to do.
 It may be because of religious teachings or ethical values, or maybe it’s a conviction they’ve had for years.
-Either way, choosing adoption for them is an entirely emotional decision, not because of practical reasons.

 20. They decide becoming parents is more important than becoming pregnant.